badMade/interactive-ai-toolkit-main/README.md

 The optional client is needed only if you plan to call the hosted Whisper API as an alternative to local transcription.

+### 5. macOS recovery script (optional)

+macOS x86_64 developers can run `./fix_env.sh` from the project root to rebuild the virtual environment from scratch.
+The script removes any existing `.venv` directory, writes the pinned `requirements.txt`, forces dependency reinstallation, and verifies that NumPy, PyTorch, and Whisper import correctly.
+Install Python 3.12 via Homebrew (`brew install python@3.12`) before running the script.

 ## Usage

 ### Hands-on Walkthrough